OpenGeoHub/SoilSamples/README.md

 Publicly managed collection of documented soil datasets (points) available for research and application without restrictions.
-These are eventually imported and bind to single GeoPackage file via [the OpenLandMap repository](https://gitlab.com/openlandmap/compiled-ess-point-data-sets/).
+These are eventually imported and bind to single GeoPackage file via [the OpenLandMap](https://opengeohub.org/about-openlandmap/) repository.

 To cite this book please use:

-- Hengl, T., and others, (2023). [**An Open Compendium of Soil Datasets: Soil Observations and Measurements**](https://opengeohub.github.io/SoilSamples/).
+- Hengl, T., Gupta, S., Minarik, R., and others, (2024). [**An Open Compendium of Soil Datasets: Soil Observations and Measurements**](https://opengeohub.github.io/SoilSamples/).
 OpenGeoHub foundation, Wageningen, the Netherlands, <https://opengeohub.github.io/SoilSamples/>, DOI: <https://doi.org/10.5281/zenodo.4748499>.

 To cite these maps please use: